How to set up a development environment for GCC on Ubuntu

 Installing GCC

 The GCC toolchain, including past versions and cross-compilers for different architectures, is included in the Ubuntu package repository.
-The gcc package always depends on the currently default version of GCC for your platform.
+The gcc package provides the default version of GCC for your platform. gcc runs the C compiler and g++ runs the C++ compiler.

 1. Install GCC compilers for C and C++: